Cosys-Lab/Cosys-AirSim/docs/annotation.md

  * `Update RGBIndex Annotation Tag to Component/Actor(annotation_name, component/actor, object_id, update_annotation=true/false)` to update the index of an object in index mode already in the system
  * `Is Annotation RGB Valid(color)`You can check if a color is valid using this function

+Note that enabling _update_annotation_ is a relatively slow process, specially on actors with lots of annotated components.
+Ideally set _update_annotation_ to false during the process of adding tags to the actor and only turn on update_annotation for the last component or actor you want to update.
+Alternatively, you can use the `Add New Actor To Annotation()` blueprint function to update the annotation layer for this actor after you have added all tags.

 ### Type 2: Greyscale
 You can use the greyscale annotation layer to tag objects in the environment with a float value between 0 and 1.
 Note that this has the precision of uint8.
 Actor/component tags have the following format: `annotationName_value`.